 The City is a political subdivision and municipal corporation of the State of Texas (the "State"), duly organized under the laws of the State, including the City's Home Rule Charter, and located in Galveston and Harris counties.
 The City was incorporated in 1961, and first adopted its Home Rule Charter on March 27, 1962.
 The City operates with a City Council comprised of the Mayor and seven Councilmembers serving four year terms with biennial elections.
 By virtue of municipal elections conducted on May 8, 2010, the City's Home Rule Charter was amended to adopt the Council-Manager form of government.
-The City Manager serves as the Chief Administrative and Executive Officer of the City, appointed by the City Council to administer all municipal affairs of the City.
+A City Manager now serves as the Chief Administrative and Executive Officer of the City, appointed by the City Council to administer all municipal affairs of the City.
 Some of the services that the City provides are public safety, highways and streets, water and sanitary sewer utilities, culture-recreation, planning and zoning, and general administrative services.
-The 2010 Census population for the City was 83,560, while the City estimates its 2020 population is 109,087.
+The 2010 Census population for the City was 83,560, while the estimated 2021 population is 111,600.
 The City covers approximately 53 square miles.